Grow bigger, brighter zinnias! Discover 10 essential companion plants for a thriving garden. Learn what you need and how they benefit your blooms now!

 Last year, my calendula and borage served as amazing companion plantings for my cut flower garden as they lured all the aphids away from my dahlias, zinnias, strawflowers, and other cutting flowers.

-Pre-Bloom Companions to Enhance Your Zinnia Garden
+Pre-Bloom Companion Plants to Enhance Your Zinnia Garden Before Flowering

 Since I garden in zone 6b and start my zinnias from seed, they don’t generally bloom until July making my flower garden look pretty boring until they do.
 Because of this, it’s a great idea to have other flowering annuals and perennials planted around them to add more color to your borders as they mature.

+Because can we all agree that more blooms will make your garden that much prettier BEFORE your zinnias begin to flower?
 Consider some of the following ideas as base plants for your zinnia flowers that will add both color and interest to flower beds.

 10 Essential Companion Plants for Thriving Zinnias